 In search of the best brunch in Seattle?

 Your search is over!
 We did the legwork—aka went out to brunch a lot—for you.
 (It’s a tough job but someone has to do it.)
 We narrowed it down to the top 20 restaurants offering a truly fantastic brunch in Seattle.
-We tried to include at least one option in as many Seattle neighborhoods as possible, as well as options for vegan, gluten-free, and vegetarian brunches.
-Whether you’re looking for a soul food brunch, a drag brunch, or a weekday brunch, there’s something on this list for you.
+We tried to include at least one option in as many Seattle neighborhoods as possible, as well as vegan, gluten-free, and vegetarian options.
+Whether you’re looking for bottomless mimosas, a drag brunch, or even a weekday brunch, there’s something on this list for you.

-Note: if you’re looking for a sunny outdoor brunch, see our list of the best outdoor brunch spots in Seattle.
+For more: If you’re looking for a sunny outdoor brunch, see our list of the best outdoor brunch spots in Seattle.
+And go here if you’re looking for Seattle’s best drag brunches.

 Here are our top 20 picks for the best brunch in Seattle:

-Brunch is served daily from 9:00 a.m. to 3:00 p.m. at Sabine in Ballard.
-This is our favorite place to get brunch in Ballard due to the nourishing Middle Eastern fare and the ambiance that will have you feeling like you’re not even in Seattle anymore.
+Brunch is served daily from 8:00 a.m. to 3:00 p.m. at Sabine in Ballard.
+This is a great place to get brunch in Ballard due to the nourishing Middle Eastern fare and the ambiance that will have you feeling like you’re not even in Seattle anymore.

 📍 5307 Ballard Ave NW